anebz/cloud/Accreditations/aws_developer_associate.md

 ## Serverless

 SAM is the serverless application model, to define and provision serverless apps using CloudFormation.
+To deploy using SAM CLI, develop+test the app locally, use `sam deploy`.
+This zips the app, uploads them to S3 and deploys the app to AWS.

 For launching a templatized serverless app, use CF package then CF deploy.

 * AWS::Serverless::Application: to embed nested apps from S3 buckets
 * AWS::Serverless::API: to create API gateway resources and methods that can be invoked through HTTPS endpoints